BloomTech-Labs/scribble-stadium-fe/README.md

 Scribble Stadium is a paid service; parents are required to create the account for their children and pay a monthly subscription fee in order for their children to compete.
 This brings the platform into compliance with COPPA and ensures a long future for the project.

+This is a project maintained by BloomTech Labs.